-NoodleTools helps you write citations in MLA, APA, or Chicago format.
+NoodleTools helps you write citations in MLA, APA, or Chicago format, and create annotated bibliographies.
 It also has tools to create notecards, draft an outline of your paper and keep track of "To Do" tasks.
 Citations can be exported directly to your Google Drive, or to Word or other formats.

 Do you have an article citation from a reference page?
 Get the article by using Find It @ WOU.
 The potential results are: